Russia, bowing to budget pressures, revives oil firm sell-off

 But in an interview earlier this month, Putin signalled he did not see a problem with Rosneft bidding.

-"It looks like Rosneft convinced the government that it is the most suitable suitor to buy Rosneft," said Sergei Vakhrameyev, analyst with GL Asset Management.
+"It looks like Rosneft convinced the government that it is the most suitable suitor to buy Bashneft," said Sergei Vakhrameyev, analyst with GL Asset Management.

 Shuvalov said there has been substantial interest in both the Bashneft and Rosneft sell-offs.

-Note: (This version of the story corrects paragraph 23 to remove erroneous reference to Rosneft)